openpearl/PearlStoryboard/README.md

 ### Usage

+#### Run remotely (easy)
+(Currently, PearlStoryboard is not hosted on any server and is not available remotely.
+This ability will come out in the future.)

-1. Visit https://www.openpearl.org/logic-generator to get access to the tool.
+1. ~~Visit https://www.openpearl.org/storyboard to get access to the tool.~~

+#### Run locally (harder)

+1. Clone or download this repository.
+1. Make sure you have NodeJS.
+If not, follow some tutorials online or visit their official homepage at https://nodejs.org/.
+1. Now `npm install` to get all dependencies.
+1. We need Bower for installing any libraries our front-end app needs.
+Get Bower at http://bower.io/.
+1. Run `bower install` to get all of our front-end dependencies.
+1. We also need Gulp to run our development tasks.
+Learn to get Gulp at http://gulpjs.com/.
+1. Run `gulp` to start the server and compile our build folders.

+#### Things to do
 1. Pan and zoom around the screen to view the whole tree.
-Navigate using `WASD`.
+Navigate using `WASD` or by dragging with the mouse.
 1. Toggle to sidebar with the `Q` key.
+1. Toggle subtree dragging with the `E` key.
+Handy for moving large subtrees.
+The current downside of leave subtree dragging on is that this makes registering clicking on cards significantly slower.
+A fix will come for this as the tool becomes optimized.
 1. Save and load your existing trees to maintain your progress.
+(Currently, no hotkeys exist for this, but it will come soon.)
-1. Logic Generator will produce for you a `storyboard.json` file, which you can complement with a `logic.rb` document that contains the actual logic `storyboard.json` references.
+1. Pearl Storyboard will produce for you a `storyboard.json` file, which you can complement with a `logic.rb` document that contains the actual logic `storyboard.json` references.

 ### Card Design